slightlynybbled/booty/docs/source/intro.rst

 On the other hand, since ``booty`` is a protocol, then there are any number of possible implementations and workflows possible.
-For instance, the author has implemented a server using Python (described by this documentation) along with a client implentation in C for the dsPIC series of microcontrollers.
-The C implementation is small, simple, uses no interrupts, and has been tested.
+For instance, the author has implemented a server using Python (described by this documentation) along with a `client implentation in C for the dsPIC series <https://github.com/slightlynybbled/bootypic>`_ of microcontrollers.
+The C implementation is small, simple, uses no interrupts, and has been successfully tested.